-“We are recruiting new board members and a new executive who we believe can help us navigate the changing nonprofit landscape, as we chart our path for our future,” say Dowley-Blackman.
+“We are recruiting new board members and a new executive who we believe can help us navigate the changing nonprofit landscape, as we chart our path for our future,” says Dowley-Blackman.
 “With a fresh brand identity, a new leader, and a strong financial position, the possibilities for our future are endless.”

 About TSNE MissionWorks

 TSNE MissionWorks (formerly Third Sector New England) (www.tsne.org) is a nonprofit management support and capacity building organization that works with hundreds of nonprofits across the country.
-Our mission is to provide information and services to build the knowledge, power, and effectiveness of individuals, organizations and groups that engage people in community and public life.
+Our mission is to provide information and services to build the knowledge, power, and effectiveness of individuals, organizations, and groups that engage people in community and public life.
 The ultimate intention of our work is to create a more just and democratic society.

-In addition to is robust mix of management and consulting services for nonprofits, the organization has published several groundbreaking original research projects have been widely reviewed and shared with the sector including: Valuing Our Nonprofit Workforce compensation studies (2017, 2014 and 2010), Opportunity in Change (2017, with The Boston Foundation), Leadership New England study (2015), Funding Learning Networks for Community Impact (2013), Step-by-Step Guide to Achieving Diversity in the Workplace (2010), Creative Disruption a sabbatical study (2009), and the Executive Directors Guide (2002, 2010, new edition coming in 2018).
+In addition to its robust mix of management and consulting services for nonprofits, the organization has published several groundbreaking original research projects that have been widely reviewed and shared with the sector including: Valuing Our Nonprofit Workforce compensation studies (2017, 2014 and 2010), Opportunity in Change (2017, with The Boston Foundation), Leadership New England study (2015), Funding Learning Networks for Community Impact (2013), Step-by-Step Guide to Achieving Diversity in the Workplace (2010), Creative Disruption a sabbatical study (2009), and the Executive Directors Guide (2002, 2010, new edition coming in 2018).